GuidesProduct development

 1. Career paths for product managers and project managers

-For product managers, the career progression is from a junior or associate product manager to a senior product manager, then to a director of product management, and eventually to a chief product officer or a similar executive role.
+For product managers, the career progression is from a junior or to a senior product manager, then to a director of product management, and eventually to a chief product officer or a similar executive role.

 For project managers, the career path is from a junior or assistant project manager to a senior project manager, then to a program manager, portfolio manager, or project management office (PMO) manager.